Epode: Epodes of Horace

-The word is now mainly familiar from an experiment of Horace in the second class, for he titled his fifth book of odes Epodon liber or the Book of Epodes.
+The word is now mainly familiar from the Epodon liber or the Book of Epodes, one of the early works of Horace.
 He says in the course of these poems that in composing them he was introducing a new form, at least in Latin literature, and that he was imitating the effect of the iambic distichs invented by Archilochus.
 Accordingly, the first ten of these epodes are composed in alternate verses of iambic trimeter and iambic dimeter, as at, for example, Epode 5.1–2: